Foreign relations of Germany: UN

 The German Federal Government began an initiative to obtain a permanent seat in the United Nations Security Council, as part of the Reform of the United Nations.
 This would require approval of a two-thirds majority of the member states and approval of all five Security Council veto powers.

 This aspiration could be successful due to Germany's good relations with the People's Republic of China and the Russian Federation.
 Germany is a stable and democratic republic and a G7 country which are also favourable attributes.
 The United Kingdom and France support German ascension to the supreme body.
 The U.S. is sending mixed signals.

 NATO member states, including Germany, decided not to sign the UN treaty on the Prohibition of Nuclear Weapons, a binding agreement for negotiations for the total elimination of nuclear weapons, supported by more than 120 nations.

 Diplomatic relations

-List of countries which the Federal Republic of Germany maintains diplomatic relations with:
+List of countries which Germany maintains diplomatic relations with: